What is Lean Protein? Choosing the Right ‘Lean’ Protein Foods

 Seafood sources of lean protein

 For fish like cod and sole, try steaming, grilling, or baking to prevent dryness.
-Oysters are best enjoyed raw with lemon or cocktail sauce, or added to salads.
-Shrimp is versatile and can be grilled, stir-fried, or boiled and added to salads, pasta, or rice dishes.
+Oysters are best served raw with lemon, cocktail sauce, or vinegar, while shrimp can be prepared in a variety of ways, including grilling, stir-frying, or boiling.

 Other Sources of Lean Protein

-There are also plant-based and dairy sources of lean protein that are worth including in your diet:
+There are also plant-based and dairy sources of lean protein that are highly nutritious:

 • Eggs: A large egg contains 70 calories, 6g of protein, and 5g of fat (including 1.5g of saturated fat).
-The egg white alone provides 17 calories, 3.6g of protein, and no fat.
+Egg whites provide 17 calories, 3.6g of protein, and no fat.

 Other sources of lean protein

-Eggs are incredibly versatile and can be boiled, fried, scrambled, or added to salads, sandwiches, or used as a binding agent in recipes.
-Greek yogurt can be used in salad dressings, marinades, or as a substitute for sour cream or mayonnaise.
-Tofu can be fried, scrambled, or added directly to salads, stir-fries, or soups.
-Lentils are great in soups, stews, salads, or simply cooked and served as a side dish.
+Eggs are incredibly versatile and can be boiled, fried, scrambled, or added to salads, sandwiches, or sauces.
+Greek yogurt can be used in salads, as a marinade for meat, or in desserts, paired with fruits.

-In conclusion, lean protein is an important part of a healthy diet, and there are plenty of delicious and nutritious options to choose from.
-Include these lean protein foods in your meals and enjoy the benefits of improved muscle health and overall well-being.
+In conclusion, lean protein is an important part of a healthy diet, and there are numerous delicious and nutritious options to choose from.
+We hope this article has provided you with some valuable insights.

 Sources: United States Department of Agriculture (USDA), Broadcasting and Electronic Information Bureau